aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 26.1
+* Enhance refreshing slicers with pivot table data source
+* Enhance inserting cut range
+* Improve performance of converting Excel to html
+* Improve the compatibility for WPS

 ## Aspose.Cells for .NET 25.12
 * Adds API for importing LaTeX format strings in Aspose equation objects
 * Support public API to get data values from chart